Shreekrishna Kirtana: History of publication

 In 1909, Basanta Ranjan Roy Bidvatballava retrieved the punthi (manuscript) of Sri Krishna Kirtana from a shelf in the cowshed of Debendranath Mukhopadhyay, a resident of Kankilya Village, Bankura.
 Since the punthi was found shorn of its pages including the opening and ending ones, its original name could not be ascertained.
 A slip inside the punthi reveals that it was initially preserved in the royal library of Bishnupur under the name of Sri Krishna Sandarva.
 However, the punthi, edited and rechristened as Shreekrishna Kirtana by Bidvatballava, was published by Vangiya Sahitya Parishad in 1916.

 Origin

 The Sri Krishna Kirtana of Boru Chandidas was deeply influenced by the Vishnu Purana, the popular folk-literature of the period and the Gitagovindam by Jaydeva.
 The influence of other Puranas like the Padma Purana and the Brahma Vaivarta Purana and the Vaishnava scriptures is also substantial.
 There is a strong affinity of popular folk literature of the time in the style of the verse.
-These books are also influenced by Assamese language.
-Assamese words such as বাটে বাটে, আছিলা, আই, পেলাইয়া etc. were used in the original book, and the Assamese letter 'ৰ' is also used.